On the Primal Feasibility in Dual Decomposition Methods Under Additive and Bounded Errors: Convergence Analysis

 \section{Convergence Analysis}

-Outfitted with the Lipschitzian and strong convexity properties of $-g$, let us now derive convergence properties of Algorithm~\ref{Alg:Partially-Distributed} and Algorithm~ \ref{Alg:Fully-Distributed}.
+Outfitted with the Lipschitzian and strong convexity properties of $-g$, let us now derive the convergence properties of Algorithm~ \ref{Alg:Fully-Distributed}.
 Roughly speaking, the exposition in this section is divided into two main cases: